MGamalE/Android-CICD/README.md

 ## Android-CICD

-This repo demonstrates how to work on CI/CD for Mobile Apps
+This repo demonstrates how to work on CI/CD for Mobile Apps :iphone: using Github Actions :pill: + Firebase Distribution :tada: